Are Knee Braces HSA/FSA Eligible?

 For people navigating a specific diagnosis like a torn meniscus, the Doctronic.ai post on meniscus healing without surgery covers which cases tend to respond well to conservative treatment.

-Returning to sport based on time alone is a pattern that contributes to re-injury.
+Returning to sport based on time alone is a pattern that can contribute to re-injury.
 Evidence-based criteria include achieving a specific percentage of strength symmetry between the injured and uninjured limb, passing single-leg hop tests, and demonstrating confident movement mechanics under fatigue.
 Return-to-activity standards after knee surgery for ACL patients illustrate how objective benchmarks like strength symmetry and hop tests are applied in practice.

 For everyday activities, criteria are less formal but the principle applies: return when you can perform the activity without compensating, not simply when pain has subsided.
 Limping through an activity because it is tolerable is different from performing it correctly.